England-North Yorkshire Flag

 Admittedly, not SlyBob's best work.

-Head up to leave the tiny village and just as the lane goes left, take the track on the right through the gate.
+Head up to leave the tiny village and just as the lane goes left, take the the track on the right through the gate.
 This walled track starts with decent views of Wharfedale as you descend down past Skulberts Hill.

 It's doubtful that the small group of young Christians having a sing-song have a permanent residency here.
 They were all being very celebratory about some guy called Mike rowing a boat to the shore or something.